 Shusmita is a nutritionist by training and a public health worker by heart.
-Currently she works as the coordinator/ director in the NCD unit of a Bangladeshi organization – Eminence – a member of World Heart Federation.
+Currently, she works as the coordinator/ director in the NCD unit of a Bangladeshi organization – Eminence – a member of the World Heart Federation.
 Through her works in Eminence, she has gathered proven ability in NCD related program design, implementation, reporting, and evaluation of health programs.
 Shusmita has experience in design and/or implementation for the collection of NCD related demographic and health surveys.
-Moreover, she has been the author/co-author of more than 10 conference papers and three peer reviewed paper based on several epidemiological studies.
-In addition to her research related activities, she works as the technical coordinator for the NCD-F and have been undertaking NCD related advocacy and communication activities like World Heart Day, world Hypertension Day and “Go Red for Women”.
+Moreover, she has been the author/co-author of more than 10 conference papers and three peer-reviewed papers based on several epidemiological studies.
+In addition to her research-related activities, she works as the technical coordinator for the NCD-F and has been undertaking NCD related advocacy and communication activities like World Heart Day, World Hypertension Day and “Go Red for Women”.

-Rasha is currently working towards her PhD focusing on access to medication and its use in lower income countries at the Population Health Research Institute (PHRI), McMaster University.
-She previously worked at the Institute of Community and Public Health in Birzeit University in Palestine as a research assistant.
-Initially her research was focused on the Palestinian health care system.
-Rasha particpiated in a situation analysis involving the investigation of current clinical guidelines, laws and strategies aimed at the prevention and management of CVD in Palestine and other Middle Eastern countries.
-As a PhD student she was able to get funding for and conduct the Prospective Urban Rural Epidemiology (PURE) study in Palestine.
+Rasha is currently working towards her PhD focusing on access to medication and its use in lower-income countries at the Population Health Research Institute (PHRI), McMaster University.
+She previously worked at the Institute of Community and Public Health at Birzeit University in Palestine as a research assistant.
+Initially, her research was focused on the Palestinian health care system.
+Rasha participated in a situation analysis involving the investigation of current clinical guidelines, laws and strategies aimed at the prevention and management of CVD in Palestine and other Middle Eastern countries.
+As a PhD student, she was able to get funding for and conduct the Prospective Urban Rural Epidemiology (PURE) study in Palestine.
 Her prior experience working in Palestine provided her with the skills to create a PURE cite in Palestine, coordinate, and manage data collection for 1,500 participants.
-Currently Rasha is invloved in analyzing the PURE data from Palestine as well as 17 other countries at different stages of development.
+Currently, Rasha is involved in analyzing the PURE data from Palestine as well as 17 other countries at different stages of development.
 She is learning how to manage large epidemiology data and is developing methods to measure and compare access to CVD treatment in different regions of the world.

 Francesco specialized in geriatrics in 2008 in the Geriatric Cardiology department (Director Prof. Niccolò Marchionni and Prof. Giulio Masotti).
 Since 2010 he has become a Medical Assistant in the Coronary Care Unit (CCU) of the Geriatric Cardiology Department of the Azienda Ospedaliero Universitaria Careggi (Florence main hospital).
 In 2006 Francesco started a collaboration with the ANMCO Research Center (the Research center of the Hospital Cardiologists National Society), directed by Prof. Aldo Maggioni with educational, clinical and research involvement.
 During these years he was particularly involved in the organization and management of observational studies and randomized clinical trials (GISSI AF and GISSI HF or the ongoing NIH founded ISCHEMIA trial).